ufechner7/teensy4_shell/readme.md

 ## UART
 The uart always listens for incoming data and dumps it to the log.
 It also listens for data in the message queue, which are sent out immediately.
 Used uart is mapped to teens pins 7/8 (Rx2/TX2 in teensy numbering, lpuart4 in nxp numbering).
 Rx/Tx shorted externally.

+## Questions?
+In case you have problems to run the above mentioned examples, please create an issue in this repository.

+Uwe Fechner